ckkoh/ckkoh/README.md

 - 👋 Hi, I’m @ckkoh
-- 👀 I’m interested in data visualation
+- 👀 I’m interested in data visualation and machine learning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Context Engineering
 - 📫 Do drop me a message to reach out to me.

 <!---